AnyLog-co/documentation/03-network-services/Continuous Monitoring with Automated Alerts.md

 ## Scheduler-based monitoring

 The scheduler runs tasks periodically without manual intervention.
-See <a href="{{ '/docs/Network-Services/background-services/#scheduler' | relative_url }}">Background Services — Scheduler</a> for how to start it.
+See [Background Services](scheduled%20pull.md#scheduled-pull) for how to start it.

 ### Schedule a monitoring task